LOADING ...

 She set her hair on fire,

-Danced around the pyre,
+Danced the funeral pyre,

 a violin, -olin,